Hohenau, Paraguay: Economy

-The inhabitants are mainly focused on agriculture, specifically on the cultivation of soy, cotton, corn, manioc, yerba mate, tung, sorgo, citric, bean, peanut, and watermelon, and the stock breeding of cows, pigs and poultry.

-There are also some small industries including flour mills, yerba mate mills, wineries, brick factories, bakeries, saw-mills, carpentry shops, and starch factories.
+The inhabitants are mainly focused on agriculture, specifically on the cultivation of soy, cotton, corn, manioc, yerba mate, tung, sorgo, bean, peanut, and watermelon, and the stock breeding of cows, pigs and poultry.
+There are also flour mills, yerba mate mills, wineries, brick factories, bakeries, saw-mills, carpentry shops, and starch factories.

 According to the General Directorate of Statistics, Polls, and Census, the Hohenau district has the second-highest living standard in Paraguay, behind the capital, Asunción.

 Tourism

-An important tourist attraction is the Alto Paraná Hunting and Fishing Club, where traditional dorado fishing takes place.
+A tourist attraction is the Alto Paraná Hunting and Fishing Club, where traditional dorado fishing takes place.

-Among the other attractions this city offers are the German and Japanese colonies, where visitors can see unique architectural characteristics, typical foods, and cultivated fields.

 Hohenau can be reached by the Ruta Sexta Doctor Juan León Mallorquín, a road that crosses the urban center of the city and connects it with the cities of Encarnación and Ciudad del Este.
 A network of local roads connects Hohenau with other places in the surrounding area.

-Institutions
+Neighborhoods and institutions

+Neighborhoods in the center include San José, San Blás, Cerro Corá, CONAVI, Primavera, Obrero, and Santa Lucía.
+Rural neighborhoods include Hohenau 1 (Puerto Hohenau), Hohenau 2 (Centro Urbano), Hohenau 3 (Campo Ángel), Hohenau 4 (Caguarené), and Hohenau 5 (Santa María).

-The city has a dance school, culinary arts academy, tailoring academy, barber academy, and other institutions that teach computer science and typewriting.
+Hohenau has a dance school, culinary arts academy, tailoring academy, barber academy, and other institutions that teach computer science and typewriting.

 Medical institutions in the city include SOS Aldea de Niños, founded August 21, 1971 on land donated by the German Association of Hohenau with 17 buildings housing 160 children; the Mother and Child Hospital; the SOS Hospital with 40 beds and 2500 monthly consultations; and the Adventist Clinic that started its medical assistance service to the district and the department in 1963.